GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 [^higher-dimensional]: I've drawn the diagram in two dimensions, which obviously loses a lot of the nuance of the problem.
 The association between "buck" and "lion" is different from the association between "buck" and "check".
 It's more accurate to think of words as points in a high-dimensional space where each dimension corresponds to some aspect of meaning (the approach taken by [Word2vec](https://en.wikipedia.org/wiki/Word2vec)).
 In that framing, you're trying to establish a clean decision boundary between the blue dots and the red dots, and you have to communicate that decision boundary by providing another dot as a hint.

-[^java-camel]: Some languages conventionally allow longer names than others, but even in the more verbose languages, people get tired of discovering a new species of `MultipleAdjectiveAgglutinativeJavaCamel` on every line.
+[^java-camel]: Some languages will conventionally allow longer names than others, but even in the more verbose languages, people get tired of discovering a new species of `MultipleAdjectiveAgglutinativeJavaCamel` on every line.

 [^no-new-foo]: This should be obvious, but just tacking on `New` to the name is not a good way of distinguishing the new system from the old system.
 I sincerely hope that the difference between the two versions is more significant than "one was started after the other" - use that difference as a starting point.
 Also, if you call this version `New`, what will you call the next version? `Next`?
-[That would be silly](https://en.wikipedia.org/wiki/Housing_at_the_Massachusetts_Institute_of_Technology#Undergraduate_dorms).
+[That would be silly.](https://en.wikipedia.org/wiki/Housing_at_the_Massachusetts_Institute_of_Technology#Undergraduate_dorms)